soneralp/LiveChat-with-websocket/readme.md

 <ul>
   <li>Real-time communication: Socket.IO provides real-time communication over the WebSocket protocol, allowing users to chat instantly.</li>
   <li>Chat room: Users can join the same chat room to interact with each other.</li>
-  <li>Message history: It keeps track of the last 100 messages, allowing users to view them.</li>
   <li>Usernames: Users can join the chat room with their desired username.</li>
 </ul>